 Children’s House, commonly known in the childcare industry as Preschool Classroom, admits children aged 3-6 years.
-At Radiant, we clearly organize the Montessori curriculum (provide a link to the PDF “About Montessori”).
+At Radiant, we clearly organize the Montessori curriculum.
 There are little corners for children to read; to work on lessons; and to relax.
 This beautiful environment that is uniquely structured and organized for children is traditionally known as a “Children’s House” in Montessori circles.

 The Montessori Teacher